Amenability notions of hypergroups and some applications to locally compact groups

 This paper is organized as follows.
-In Section~\ref{s:hypergroups}, we introduce the notations and present some facts regarding hypergroups and their Fourier spaces that will be used later.
-One may note that the Fourier space of hypergroups, even as a Banach space, carries interesting properties, \cite{samea1,vr}.
-Here we show that similar to locally compact groups, every element of the Fourier space is the convolution of two square integrable functions.
-Section~\ref{ss:Folner-condition-on-^G} introduces and studies F\o lner type conditions, in particular the Leptin condition for hypergroups.
-First in Subsection~\ref{ss:definition-of-Leptins}, we define different F\o lner type conditions on hypergroups and consider their co-relations.
+In Section~\ref{s:hypergroups}, we introduce the notation and present some preliminaries regarding hypergroups and their Fourier spaces.
 In an attempt to answer a question about Segal algebras on compact groups, the author, in \cite{ma}, defined the Leptin condition for hypergroups.
-Here, we expand that study by defining more conditions.
-These conditions on one hand help us to study the behaviour of hypergroup Haar measures analogous to groups.
-On the other hand, they develop a criterion to vaguely measure the growth rate of the hypergroup action between subsets of a hypergroup.
-The question of approximate amenability of Segal algebras of compact groups highlights the importance of the Leptin condition for the class of discrete hypergroups defined on dual of compact groups, \cite{ma}.
-Hence, in Subsection~\ref{ss:Leptin-number}, we apply some studies on the irreducible decomposition of tensor products on representations of compact groups to consider the Leptin condition for the dual hypergroup structure of some classes of compact groups including $\operatorname{SU}(n)$ for $n\geq 2$.
+In Section~\ref{ss:Folner-condition-on-^G} we expand this study by introducing more hypergroup F\o lner type conditions.
+The question of approximate amenability of Segal algebras on compact groups highlights the importance of the Leptin condition for the class of discrete hypergroups defined on the dual space of compact groups, \cite{ma}.
+In Subsection~\ref{ss:Leptin-number}, we apply some studies on the fusion rule of compact groups to consider the Leptin condition for the hypergroup structures admitted by some classes of compact groups including $\operatorname{SU}(n)$.
+In Section~\ref{ss:bai-of-A(H)-Leptin-condition}, we characterize the existence of a bounded approximate identity in the Fourier algebra of discrete regular Fourier hypergroups using the amenability notion $(P_2)$.
+This characterization is an analogue of the classical {Leptin's theorem}.
+In Section~\ref{s:AM-L1(H)}, we study the amenability of the hypergroup algebras for discrete commutative hypergroups satisfying condition $(P_2)$.
+We follow this in Subsections~\ref{ss:AM-ZA(G)} and \ref{ss:amenability-of-zl1(G)} where we apply this result to two classes of central algebras on discrete and compact groups.
+1.0em